Planting zones are set by the (USDA) United States Department of Agriculture.

 Many are susceptible to cold, heat, drought, wind, humidity, and other extremes.
 You could guard your sensitive roses by planting them in protected spots and giving them extra care, but who has time for that?

 It is far wiser to choose varieties that will stand up to the worst conditions your climate can be.

-You can have a very successful rose garden in tropical, subtropical, or desert areas, if you chose the right roses.
+You can have a very successful rose garden in tropical, subtropical, or desert areas, if you choose the right roses.

 The long growing season, gives you plenty of blooms!!
 The plants can get rather large though, so keep that in mind when planting!

 Modern roses are NOT a good choice, because these roses like their winter dormancy.
-They quickly exhast themselves in warmer climates.
-Two exceptions are "Iceberg" a floribunda, and "Queen Elizabeth", a grandiflora.
+They quickly exhaust themselves in warmer climates.
+Two exceptions are 'Iceberg' a Floribunda, and 'Queen Elizabeth', a Grandiflora.

 Giving your roses a bit of protection for the winter is a great idea, if you have the time to do it!
 If not, you MUST chose ones that are hardy to your planting zones, in order to get them to survive the frozen winter months!